DavidVujic/my-emacs-config/README.md

 # My emacs config
-__This is a Clojure, Python, JavaScript and TypeScript friendly emacs config__
+__a Clojure, Python, JavaScript and TypeScript friendly emacs config__

 This repo was originally forked from the [emacs for clojure repo](https://github.com/flyingmachine/emacs-for-clojure).